Planet of the Apes (2001 film): Columbus and Cameron

-Stone pursued other films of his own, Chernin was replaced by Thomas Rothman, and a drunken Sellers crashed his car, killing a much-loved colleague and earning jail time, while producers Murphy and Hamsher were paid off.
+Stone pursued other films of his own, Chernin was replaced by Thomas Rothman, and Sellers ran a stop sign while intoxicated, slamming into a palm tree, killing his friend and Fox colleague Lewis Cherot, ultimately earning jail time.
+Meanwhile producers Murphy and Hamsher were paid off.
 "After they got rid of us, they brought on Chris Columbus", Murphy stated.
 "Then I heard they did tests of apes skiing, which didn't make much sense."
 Stan Winston was still working on the makeup designs.
 Columbus brought Sam Hamm, his co-writer on an unproduced Fantastic Four script, to write the screenplay.
 "We tried to do a story that was simultaneously an homage to the elements we liked from the five films, and would also incorporate a lot of material [from Pierre Boulle's novel] that had been jettisoned from the earlier production," Hamm continued.
 "The first half of the script bore little resemblance to the book, but a lot of the stuff in the second half comes directly from it, or directly inspired by it."

 Hamm's script had an ape astronaut from another planet crash-landing in New York Harbor, launching a virus that will make human beings extinct.
 Dr. Susan Landis, who works for the Centers for Disease Control and Prevention, and Alexander Troy, an Area 51 scientist, use the ape's spacecraft to return to the virus' planet of origin, hoping to find an antidote.
 They find an urban environment where apes armed with heavy weapons hunt humans.
 The main villain was Lord Zaius; in contrast to Dr. Zaius, Lord Zaius was very cruel to the humans.
 Landis and Troy discover the antidote and return to Earth, only to find in their 74-year absence that apes have taken over the planet.
 "The Statue of Liberty's once proud porcelain features have been crudely chiseled into the grotesque likeness of a great grinning ape".